 A private lender might need to earn a spread of 4% to cover its operating costs.
 But, its cost for the funds it lends out could be 7% or more to either repay the bank that lent them that money or to repay investors.

-Thus, it is easy to see why everyone wants a bank loan as opposed to a private lender loans.
+Thus, it’s easy to see why so many want a bank loan as opposed to a private lender loan.

 But, banks are also opportunistic.